Singulink/Singulink.UI/README.md

 ### Singulink.UI.Tasks

 Provides a DI-friendly and UI framework-agnostic task runner/dispatcher with integrated support for managing UI busy-state while tasks are running.
-Supports running "fire-and-forget" tasks that can be tracked and fully tested.
-Inspired by [AmbientTasks](https://github.com/Techsola/AmbientTasks) (thanks [@jnm2](https://github.com/jnm2)!).
+Supports running "fire-and-forget" tasks that can be tracked and fully tested with exceptions being propagated back to the UI thread, avoiding frowned upon `async void` methods for things like event handlers.

 **TaskRunner** is fully integrated with **Singulink.UI.Navigation**.
 [See above](#singulinkuinavigation) for documentation on how it should be used in that scenario.